Slide Title

 Description

-Seen here is the first textile mill built in Rhode Island.
-This is Slater Mill.
-The original building was built in 1793 by Benjamin Talcott and later improved by Sylvanus Brown who added the wheel.
-Originally the building was a 2.5 story building with dimensions of 43 feet long and 27 feet wide.
-Today the building is now a museum that as Jordy describes it “it now presents exhibits that cover the entire history of the industry in Rhode Island and the lives of factory workers and owners.”
+Slater Mill, the first textile mille built in Rhode Island, was originally constructed in 1793 by Benjamin Talcott and later improved by Sylvanus Brown who added the water wheel.
+The original building was two and a half stories with dimensions of 43 feet long and 27 feet wide.
+Today the mill and the surrounding buildings are a museum that "presents exhibits that cover the entire history of the industry in Rhode Island and the lives of factory workers and owners.

 Creator 1 Role